libis/rdm-integration/README.md

 Note that the stand-alone version does not need the backend configuration file and is configured by the ``-X`` ldflags passed to the build command.
 You can also override these flags by adding arguments to the execution command, as described above.

-The only two required fields that must be configured for the application to work are the following:
+An example of backend configuration can be found in [backend-config.json](conf/backend_config.json).
+Another example, as can be used to connect to the [Demo Dataverse](https://demo.dataverse.org), can be found in [backend_config_demo.json](conf/backend_config_demo.json).
+The ``BACKEND_CONFIG_FILE`` environment variable specifies which configuration file will be loaded.
+The only two mandatory fields are the following:
 - dataverseServer: URL of the server where Detaverse API is deployed
 - redisHost: the host containing the Redis data store (storing the application state)

 Additionally, the configuration can contain the following fields in the optional "options" field:
-- dataverseExternalUrl: used to generate a link to the dataset presented to the user.
+- dataverseExternalUrl: this field is used to generate a link to the dataset presented to the user.
 Set this value if it is different from dataverseServer value, otherwise you can omit it.
-- rootDataverseId: root Dataverse collection ID, needed for creating new dataset when no collection was chosen in the UI (fallback to root collection)
+- rootDataverseId: root Dataverse collection ID, needed for creating new dataset when no collection was chosen in the UI (fallback to root collection).
 - defaultHash: as mentioned earlier, "MD5" is the default hash for most Dataverse installations.
-Change this only when your installation uses a different hashing algorithm (e.g., SHA-1)
+Change this only when your installation uses a different hashing algorithm (e.g., SHA-1).
 - myDataRoleIds: role IDs for querying my data, as explained earlier in this section.
 - pathToUnblockKey: path to the file containing the API unblock key.
-Configure this value to enable checking permissions before requesting jobs
+Configure this value to enable checking permissions before requesting jobs.
-- pathToRedisPassword: by default no password is set, if you need to authenticate, store here the path to the file containing the Redis password
+- pathToRedisPassword: by default no password is set, if you need to authenticate, store here the path to the file containing the Redis password here.
 - redisDB: by default, DB 0 is used.
-If you need to use other DB, specify it here
+If you need to use other DB, specify it here.
 - defaultDriver: default driver as used by the Dataverse installation, only "file" and "s3" are supported.
 See also the next section.
-- pathToFilesDir: path to the folder where Dataverse files are stored (only needed when using the "file" driver)
+- pathToFilesDir: path to the folder where Dataverse files are stored (only needed when using the "file" driver).
-- s3Config: configuration when using the "s3" driver, set in similarly to the settings for the s3 driver in your Dataverse installation.
+- s3Config: configuration when using the "s3" driver, similar to the settings for the s3 driver in your Dataverse installation.
 Only needed when using S3 file system that is not mounted as a volume.
 See also the next section.
 - pathToOauthSecrets: path to the file containing the OATH client secrets and POST URLs for the plugins configured to use OAuth for authentication.
 An example of a secrets file can be found in [example_oath_secrets.json](conf/example_oath_secrets.json).
 As shown in that example, each OAuth client has its own entry, identified by the application ID, and contains two fields: clientSecret containing the client secret, and postURL containing the URL where the post request for acquiring tokens should be sent to.
+See the frontend configuration section for information on configuration of OAuth authorization for the plugins.
 - maxFileSize: maximum size of a file that can be uploaded to the Dataverse installation.
 When not set, or set to 0 (or value less than 0), there is no limit on file size that can be uploaded.
 The exception to that rule is when no driver is configured and direct upload is not possible (this is always the case for the version run locally, not on the server).
 The file size is then limited by the SWORD API in Dataverse, where the maximum size is equal to ``2,147,483,647 bytes`` (maximum for the ``int32`` type).
 The files that cannot be uploaded due to the file size limit are filtered out by the frontend and the user is notified with a warning.

-An example backend configuration file, also used by default by the examples in the running from source section, is provided in the source code: [backend-config.json](conf/backend_config.json).
-An extra example, as can be used to connect to the [Demo Dataverse](https://demo.dataverse.org), can be found in [backend_config_demo.json](conf/backend_config_demo.json).
-Set the ``BACKEND_CONFIG_FILE`` environment variable accordingly to change used configuration files.

 ### Dataverse file system drivers
-When running this tool on the server, you can take advantage of directly uploading files to the file system where Dataverse files are stored, assuming that you have direct access to that file system from the location where this application is running.
-The most generic way is simply mounting the file system as a volume and configuring the tool to use the "file" driver pointing to the mounted volume.
-This works well for native file systems as well as other remote file systems.
-For example, you can use (AWS or locally deployed) S3 file system by first mounting a bucket with [s3fs](https://github.com/s3fs-fuse/s3fs-fuse).
-You can do that either on the host system where the application is running, on the container where the application is running (e.g., you can use the [s3fs-fuse](https://pkgs.alpinelinux.org/package/edge/testing/x86/s3fs-fuse) package for the Alpine Linux that the Docker image is based on), or use a separate Docker container that mounts the volume and makes it available to other docker containers (e.g. [efrecon/s3fs](https://hub.docker.com/r/efrecon/s3fs)).
-There are other, countless examples of mounting different native or remote file systems as a volume.
-All of them are configured similarly, for example:
+When running this tool on the server, you can take the advantage of directly uploading files to the file system where Dataverse files are stored (assuming that you have direct access to that file system from the location where this application is running).
+The most generic way is simply mounting the file system as a volume and configuring the application to use the "file" driver pointing to the mounted volume.
+For example:

 ```
 {